BrenPatF/Sandbox/bal_num_part/README_bnp.md

 Here we see that none of the algorithms finds the perfect solution.
 Both the standard Greedy Algorithm and its batched variant give a difference of two, while the variant without rebalancing gives a difference of four.

 ### [Schema: bal_num_part; Folder: bal_num_part] Running the multi-bal_num_part script
 The scripts solve randomly generated problems using several methods, and include automatically generated execution plans.
 The two driver scripts call pop_data_bnp.sql passing an N_ITEMS parameter to generate N_ITEMS items with a random value between 0 and N_ITEMS.
-They then call a script to run the queries, passing an N_BINS parameter for the number of bins.
+They then call a script to run the queries, passing an N_BINS parameter for the number of bins, currently set to 3 for both scripts.

 The first script is for a smaller value of N_ITEMS = 100, and the query script lists the full solutions.
 ```